Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/incrementing-button/procedure.md

 A ```procedure``` is a way to define logic that interacts with the contract state.
 Procedures are not part of the public interface of the contract, and may not be invoked by sending a message to the contract.
 The only way to invoke a procedure is to call it from an internal ```transition``` or from another internal ```procedure```.

 :::note
-Consider procedures as private encapuslation scope.
+Consider procedures as private encapsulation scope.
 :::

 Procedures in a contract are declared through keyword ```procedure```.
 A procedure declaration is followed by the name of the procedure.
 The below example the procedure is called ```ExampleProcedure```.